 - Event Manager

 The TCP designation is recognized across Canada.
-Many hotels, restaurants, casinos, spas, and other hospitality employers hire candidates with these certifications.
+Many hotels, restaurants, casinos, spas, and other hospitality employers prefer hire candidates with these certifications.

 Hospitality and tourism career options

 Hospitality is a vast field!
 You could manage a hotel, run a bar or restaurant, work at a tourism company, on a cruise ship, or at a casino.

 There are also job opportunities in special event management, and careers at resorts, spas, and catering companies.
 You could even start your own business.
 Typical job titles include: